zrythm/zrythm/doc/user/projects/saving-loading.rst

 and :guilabel:`Save` will save the Project in the previous location.

-.. important:: When saving projects, Zrythm expects you to give it a directory
+.. important:: When saving projects, Zrythm expects you to give it a directory.

 Automatic Backups
 -----------------